 Here is Andrea's article:

 Empowered Pregnancy is located in the Totem Lake area of Kirkland, approximately 2 blocks from Evergreen Hospital.
 This is a two-fold clinic with the birth center on one side and the Women’s Wellness Clinic on the other.
 The Women’s Wellness Clinic provides regular prenatal check-ups, additional classes highlighting information and care for both mother and baby as well as postpartum support.

 The Birth Center provides a private secure 24-hour entrance.
 Each Suite is stocked with necessary medical equipment that is discreetly tucked away and locked in customized cabinetry.
-Each Birthing Suite comes with multiple laboring options: a large birthing tub, an open shower with rain feature, hook for available Rebozo wrap or comfortable birthing bed that looks out on a tree lined picturesque pond.
+Each Birthing Suite comes with multiple laboring options: a large birthing tub, an open shower with a rain feature, a hook for available Rebozo wrap, or a comfortable birthing bed that looks out on a tree-lined picturesque pond.

 My talk with Kimberly was wonderful!
 She’s an ARNP and Midwife with over 20 years of experience in Labor and Delivery.
 She’s an immensely caring woman with a direct approach that leaves you feeling listened to and in very capable hands.
 Having spent multiple years in hospitals, Kimberly found that the research supported that only 6% of births needed completion through C-section, and yet, the hospital statistics for C-sections were upwards of 33-34%.
 She wanted to create a space where women could have the time to move to active labor naturally and appropriately while also being equipped to monitor the physical, psychological, and social well-being of both mother and infant.